32 More about hypothesis testing

 3. sample summary statistics (such as sample means and sample sizes), including a CI (indicating the precision with which the parameter has been estimated).

-Since we assume the null hypothesis is true, conclusions are worded (in context) in terms of how strongly the evidence supports the alternative hypothesis.
+Since we initially assume the null hypothesis is true, conclusions are worded (in context) in terms of how strongly the evidence supports the alternative hypothesis.

 'No evidence of a difference' is not the same as 'evidence of no difference'.

-33.9 About practical importance and statistical significance
+32.9 About practical importance and statistical significance

-... resulted in a statistically significant weight loss compared to placebo, although this was not considered clinically significant.
+resulted in a statistically significant weight loss compared to placebo, although this was not considered clinically significant.

-33.10 About statistical validity
+32.10 About statistical validity

-When performing hypothesis tests, certain statistical validity conditions must be true to ensure that the mathematics behind computing the \(P\)-value is sound.
-For instance, if the sampling distribution has an approximate normal distribution, the statistical validity conditions ensure that the approximation is sufficiently accurate for the \(68\)--\(95\)--\(99.7\) rule to apply11.
-If these conditions are not met, the sampling distribution may not be sufficiently close to an exact normal distribution, so the \(P\)-values (and hence conclusions) maybe inappropriate.
-These statistical validity conditions are usually the same as, or similar to, those for the corresponding CIs (Sect.
-26.4).
+When performing hypothesis tests, statistical validity conditions must be true to ensure that the mathematics behind computing the \(P\)-value is sound.
+For instance, the statistical validity conditions may ensure that the sampling distribution is sufficiently like a normal distribution for the \(68\)--\(95\)--\(99.7\) rule to apply.

-33.11 Chapter summary
+32.11 Chapter summary

-33.12 Quick review questions
+32.12 Quick review questions

 1. True or false?
 When a \(P\)-value is very small, a very large difference exists between the statistic and parameter.